Pros and Cons of Single-Ply Membrane Commercial Roofing

 Even though there are multiple layers, you can choose the thickness of the membrane installed on your roof.
 Overall single-ply membrane roofing is lightweight compared to other commercial flat roof systems.
 This relieves stress that’s put on your building’s structure.
 (Excluding ballasted systems)

 The flexibility of the single-ply membranes allows the contractor to accommodate unique roof designs.
 This flexibility also allows the roofing systems to stay intact with expanding and contracting buildings.

 Cons of Single-Ply Membrane Roofing

-Membrane is Easily Punctured
+The membrane is Easily Punctured

-While we explained in the paragraph above that single-ply membrane roofing is lightweight and flexible, that also leads us to our first con, the thin layers are easily punctured.
+While we explained in the paragraph above that single-ply membrane roofing is lightweight and flexible, that leads us to our first con, the thin layers are easily punctured.

 Seams are Vulnerable to Leaks

-We covered in the installation explanation how the rubber membrane is rolled out, overlapped and fastened with either heat, mechanical fasteners, adhesives or tapes.
+We covered in the installation explanation how the rubber membrane is rolled out, overlapped, and fastened with either heat, mechanical fasteners, adhesives, or tapes.
 Although these seams are sealed, they are more vulnerable to leaks than other roofing systems.

-Single-Ply Roofing Systems take up over half of the roofing systems for commercial, industrial, and manufacturing facilities that’re looking for a sustainable, economically efficient option.
+Single-Ply Roofing Systems take up over half of the roofing systems for commercial, industrial, and manufacturing facilities looking for a sustainable, economically efficient option.

 At West Roofing Systems, our goal is to get you a long-lasting roof that’ll protect your facility.
 That includes working with our award-winning team to choose the best roofing systems to meet your needs.